Recipe Ideas

 Step 1: Cook the Pasta

-1. Bring a large pot of salted water to a boil and cook the fettuccine according to package instructions until al dente.
+1. Bring a large pot of water to boil.salted waterTo a boil and cook the meat. to a boil and serve.fettuccineAccording to package instructions, you should not exceed the recommended amount of water.al dente.

 Step 2: Blacken the Steak

-3. Sear the steak for 3-4 minutes per side (for medium-rare) or adjust based on desired doneness.
+3. Sear the steak for 3-4 minutes per side. (for medium-rare) or adjust based on desired doneness.

 Step 3: Blacken the Shrimp

-2. Toss the shrimp with Cajun seasoning, garlic powder, smoked paprika, salt, and black pepper.
+2. Toss the shrimp with Cajun seasoning, garlic powder, smoked paprika, salt, and black pepper..

-3. Cook for 1-2 minutes per side, until pink and opaque.
+3. Cook for 1-2 minutes per side., until pink and opaque.
 Remove and set aside.

 Step 4: Make the Alfredo Sauce